dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-make-an-object-follow-the-mouse-pointer.md

 This example shows how to change the dimensions of an object when the mouse pointer moves on the screen.

- The example includes an user interface (UI) and a code-behind file that creates the event handler.
+ The example includes an Extensible Application Markup Language (XAML) file that creates the user interface (UI) and a code-behind file that creates the event handler.

 ## Example